Adventure Tires for Motorcycle Travel: Ranked & Reviewed

 Suitable for those on a budget, with reliable off-road traction but average performance on tarmac.
 However, longevity is poor on 130/80 and larger sizes, though it improves on lighter bikes with 120/90 tires.

-▶ AX41 Adventure Cross (Rear) - Bridgestone
+▶ AX41 Adventure Cross - Bridgestone

+We had this tire on both DR650 and CRF250L and were impressed with its versatility.
 They have great traction off-road and are a joy to ride on twisty paved roads, even in wet conditions.
+Their biggest drawback is a rather moderate longevity of around 8,500 km.

 bridgestone adventurecross ax41 rear tire